abelardojarab/emacs-config/.emacs.d/helm/README.md

 **Note to Linux Distributions Maintainers**

 `Only the extensions in the github emacs-helm repository are supported.`

+## Debian and Ubuntu

+Users of Debian 9 or later or Ubuntu 16.04 or later may simply `apt-get install elpa-helm` (or `apt-get install elpa-helm-core`; see below).

 ## Installing just the helm-core package